nicholasklick/sast/README.md

 A: Gittera focuses on deep program analysis (CFG, taint analysis, symbolic execution) while Semgrep excels at pattern matching.
 Gittera is better for finding complex data flow issues.

 **Q: Can I write custom queries?**
 A: Yes!
-KQL is designed to be simple to write.
-See `docs/KQL_GUIDE.md` for examples.
+GQL is designed to be simple to write.
+See `docs/GQL_GUIDE.md` for examples.

 **Q: What's the false positive rate?**
 A: With predicated taint analysis and path-sensitive checking, Gittera has significantly lower false positives than pattern-based tools.